 Instruments: Viola, Violin and Piano

 Julie is a teacher of Viola, Violin and Piano for Sheffield Music Hub.
-As an accredited teacher, she works in Sheffield schools.
-She also runs a busy private music studio from her home in the north of the city.
+As an Accredited Teacher, she works in Sheffield schools and runs a busy private music studio from her home in the north of the city, from where she also teaches online lessons.

 Since gaining a BA (Hons) in 1996 from the Birmingham Conservatoire of Music, she has led a successful career as a professional musician and teacher.

-Alongside her orchestral career, Julie worked as a chamber musician.
+Alongside her orchestral career, Julie works as a chamber musician.
 With the Astaria String Quartet she attended the prestigious Prussia Cove International Music Seminar, where she was tutored by Gabor Takas Nagy.
 She was a regular performer in the CBSO Centre Stage chamber music series with other members of the CBSO and their guest soloists; notably performing quartets with violinist Sakari Orama, cellist Natalia Gutman and pianist Stephen Hough.
+She is a member of the Woodfield String Quartet and the Sheffield Guild of Strings.

 As a pianist, Julie worked as a lounge pianist at the Birmingham Repertory Theatre and with the Berkley Salon Ensemble.
 She has worked as a repetiteur for amateur operatic societies and is a busy accompanist for instrumentalists and vocalists.